Louie Johnson

-Louie Johnson (born 13 June 2003) is an English professional rugby union player who plays as a fly-half or full-back for Premiership Rugby club Saracens.
+Louie Johnson (born 13 June 2003) is an English professional rugby union player who plays as a fly-half or full-back for RFU Championship club Ealing Trailfinders.
 At international level he represented the England U20 team.

 Early life

 Born in Carlisle, Johnson played age-group rugby for Penrith RUFC from the age of six, prior to joining up with the Newcastle academy aged 13.
 He attended Queen Elizabeth Grammar School, Penrith and captained Sedbergh School, and also ran nationally in the 800 metres athletics at age-group level.

 Career

 Johnson was promoted to the Newcastle Falcons senior academy ahead of the 2021-22 season.
 He made his Newcastle debut in the Premiership Rugby Cup against Northampton Saints in March 2022.

 In October 2022, he scored a last minute conversion to seal a 32-31 win over Leicester Tigers in the Premiership Rugby Cup.

 In April 2024, having made 16 league appearances for Newcastle, Johnson was announced to be joining Saracens on a long-term contract.
+On 1 June 2026, it was confirmed that Johnson would sign for Ealing Trailfinders in the RFU Championship from the 2026-27 season.